-Just like one wrong measurement can make or break a recipe, choosing the wrong sized light fixture can seriously disrupt the design mojo of your space.
-Designers recommend a happy medium between too big and too small; that way the fixture is harmonious with the scale of the space without overpowering or feeling oddly small.
+Just like one wrong measurement can make or break a recipe, choosing the wrong sized light fixture can seriously disrupt the design of a space.
+We recommend a happy medium between too big and too small—that way the fixture is harmonious with the scale of the space without overpowering or feeling oddly small.

 Getting it right in just about any room comes down to three important measurements: scale, clearance and spacing.
 Here’s how to figure each out:

 Scale: Diameter and Height of a Light Fixture

 Let’s start with some basic parameters before we add furniture to the mix.
 (Note: these guidelines apply to ceiling lights like chandeliers, pendants and flushmounts in open rooms such as living rooms and bedrooms.)

 Begin with an open room, and note the room’s height, length and width.